 - acute appendicitis

-- Exposure to a low level of a particular irritant, such as a chemical, over a long period.
+- exposure to a low level of a particular irritant, such as an industrial chemical, over a long period

 Examples of diseases and conditions that include chronic inflammation:

 Although damaged tissue cannot heal without inflammation, chronic inflammation can eventually cause several diseases and conditions including some cancers, rheumatoid arthritis, atherosclerosis, periodontitis, and hay fever.